 |Note||VESA extension brackets are available from third-party vendors, such as Simply NUC and iiyama Corporation.|

 For more information, download the mechanical drawings in STEP format below.
+STEP is the file format for a 3-D graphics file used by CAD software, such as AutoCAD* or SolidWorks*.
 Intel provides these materials as-is, with no express or implied warranties.

 |Intel NUC Kits||STEP Format|